-After another period of relief, the 'Div' lined up again on the banks of the Senio River on 8 April to begin what would prove the final offensive in Italy.
-The New Zealanders now moved forward at an increasingly rapid pace.
+After another period of relief, the Div lined up again on the banks of the Senio River on 8 April 1945 to begin what would prove the final offensive in Italy.
+The New Zealanders now moved forward at an increasingly rapid pace against a foe whose morale had weakened significantly.
 After crossing the Senio, the drive continued to the Santerno River and then on to the Gaiana River.
-Briefly halted there, the New Zealanders then pushed on to the Idice, finally crossing the Po river on Anzac Day 1945.
-Taking Padua on 28 April, the 'Div' embarked on its last helter-skelter advance, amidst disintegrating German resistance and partisan success everywhere.
+Briefly halted there, the New Zealanders then pushed on to the Idice, finally crossing the Po River on Anzac Day 1945.
+Taking Padua on 28 April, the Div embarked on its last helter-skelter advance, amidst disintegrating German resistance and partisan success everywhere.

-The 'Div' crossed the Izonso River on 1 May and reached Trieste the next day just as the German forces in Italy surrendered unconditionally.
-After their exhilarating final charge covering over 220 kilometres in less than a week, the New Zealanders arrived just in time to share in the city's liberation with local partisans and units of Josip Tito's Fourth Yugoslav Army.
+The Div crossed the Izonso River on 1 May and reached Trieste the next day just as the German forces in Italy surrendered unconditionally.
+After their exhilarating final charge covering over 220 km in less than a week, the New Zealanders arrived just in time to share in the city's liberation with local partisans and units of Josip Tito's Fourth Yugoslav Army.